top of page

 The second photo was cut the same time as the first. the difference being it was aerated the previous autumn with one of our machines.

-The grass is a good week ahead of the non-aerated pasture. the roots are deeper and the pasture has got away quicker.
+The grass is much further ahead of the non-aerated pasture. the roots are deeper and the DM/acre higher

 IMG_0085.jpg